Japanese Type 100 Flamethrower

 Quick Summary

-The Japanese Type 100 flamethrower, the standard WWII Japanese unit, weighs 52lb filled with a 3-gallon capacity.
+The Japanese Type 100 Flamethrower, developed in 1940, weighs 52lb filled with a 3-gallon capacity and has a maximum range of 30 yards.
 It features a unique segmented crank handle for pressure control and a 10-shot pyrotechnic igniter.
-Unlike US models, it lacks a pressure regulator, causing range to decrease as fuel is expended.
+Unlike US models, it lacks a pressure regulator, causing range to decrease during firing, suggesting a design focused on single-target attacks.

 Chapters